cybespace-settler/dnfsm/README.md

-dnf system maintaince
+*DNF System Maintaince*
-script for my personal use to update and clean dnf based distros# dnfsm
+Script to update and clean dnf based distros

+*Usage*
+Just run ./dnfsm.sh
+Use --force so .cache folder will be cleaned automatically

+You can run this script with docker too!